 Whether developing mobile app experiences for arts and cultural heritage institutions, secure systems for aerospace customers or digital placemaking strategies for place management organisations, working remotely is part of our everyday.
 Of course, as you would expect, it’s not all ‘business as usual for us’ and we are prioritising certain new activities that we had planned to instigate over the next few months.

-So, for this article, I’ve spoken with Calvium’s project managers so that we can share some of our practices for working successfully at a distance, in the hope that they will help you.
+So, for this article, I’ve spoken with Calvium’s project managers so that we can share some of our practices for working successfully and delivering digital innovation from a distance, in the hope that they will help you.

 The Calvium approach to remote working